phalcon-orphanage/docs/es/api/Phalcon_DI_FactoryDefault_CLI.rst

 public  **attempt** (*unknown* $name, *unknown* $definition, [*unknown* $shared]) inherited from Phalcon\\Di

-Attempts to register a service in the services container Only is successful if a service hasn"t been registered previously with the same name
+Attempts to register a service in the services container Only is successful if a service hasn't been registered previously with the same name